sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 docker build . -t xcm-monitoring:develop
 ```

-Download the chain specs required for the chains using light client as shown in [Annex: Chain Specs](#annex-chain-specs) into a directory to be mounted later.
+Download the chain specs required for the chains using a light client, as explained in [Annex: Chain Specs](#annex-chain-specs).
+Store them in a directory to be mounted later.

-Create the configuration file for your network, you can just use [config/polkadot.toml](https://github.com/sodazone/xcm-monitoring/blob/main/config/polkadot.toml) for the default Polkadot configuration.
+Create a configuration file for your network.
+You can use [config/polkadot.toml](https://github.com/sodazone/xcm-monitoring/blob/main/config/polkadot.toml) for the default Polkadot configuration.

-Run the image mounting the configuration and chain specs as volumes:
+Run the Docker image, mounting the configuration and chain specs as volumes:

 ```
 docker run -d \